opengovsg/redeem-ce/README.md

 Allows a campaign administrator to create and manage voucher campaigns, including the onboarding of merchants and creation of digital vouchers.

+### Merchant

+A web-based application for merchants to scan the digital voucher QR codes.